Swaptoshi/swaptoshi-service/docs/api/websocket_subscribe_api.md

 ## Access paths and compatibility

-The blockchain update API can be accessed by the following path `https://service.lisk.com/blockchain`.
+The blockchain update API can be accessed by the following path `https://service.klayr.xyz/blockchain`.

-You might also be interested in accessing the `testnet` network by using the `https://testnet-service.lisk.com/blockchain` endpoint.
+You might also be interested in accessing the `testnet` network by using the `https://testnet-service.klayr.xyz/blockchain` endpoint.

-**Important:** The Lisk Service WebSocket API uses the `socket.io` library.
+**Important:** The Klayr Service WebSocket API uses the `socket.io` library.
 This implementation is compatible with version 2.0 of the `socket.io` library.
 Using the wrong major version might result in a broken connection and events not being passed.

 The specification below contains numerous examples of how to use the API in practice.